yairavalos/shopping-cart-BACK-END/README.md

 We are using PyEnv for Virtual Enviroment Management and Python Version Management, please be sure you use the same configuration

+## Git-Flow
+This is the project's git-flow explanation:
+- main: branch for productions purposes only
+- dev: branch for development and testings before to release
+- feat: branch for features that are going to be merged into dev

 ## Requirements
 All the required packages, modules and libraries are listed in requirements.txt Please ensure you run requirements.txt to have the expected behavior